rainripples/chicken-coop-controller/README.md

 The pi controller is contained within a 3d printed enclosure which also contains a relay and and some circuitary to split off 5v from a 12v power supply.

 In order to attach the antenna end to the door a 3d printed universal joint is used to allow for flex.
 It should possible to use this for both regular hinged doors as well as doors that slide.

+#Installation
+I barely know how to get the data into github at the moment but hopefully this thing will be packagized soon.